jemus42/discordiar/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of discordiar is to send simple webhook to discord from R.
+The goal of discordiar is to send simple webhook messages to discord from R.
 At the moment, it does basically just that.
-Just sending messages to a webhook URL. maybe with an embedded image URL.
+Just sending messages to a webhook URL.
+Maybe with an embedded image URL.
 Might as well use `curl` at that point.

 ## Installation